Madeindreams/hitch-eth-dev/README.md

 - Infura, https://infura.io/

-Infura offers a free Ethereum Node connection services.
-We can use it to deploy our contract
+Infura offers a free Ethereum Node connection service.
+We can use it to deploy our contract or query the ethereum network.
+You will need to create an account to obtain an KEY.

 ### REDUX

 - Redux Devtools, https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd